galaxyproject/galaxy-hub/src/news/2019-02-galaxy-update/index.md

 [AmrPlusPlus](http://megares.meglab.org/amrplusplus/latest/html/) is a Docker container with a Galaxy-based metagenomics pipeline that is intuitive and easy to use.
 AmrPlusPlus takes advantage of current and new tools to help identify and characterize resistance genes within metagenomic sequence data.
 The pipeline can be used under a local instance of Galaxy and installed via Galaxy's Main Tool Shed.
 It is also available as a Galaxy-based Docker Image, using base images developed by [Björn Grüning](/src/people/bjoern-gruening/index.md) at the University of Freiburg.
 It has [Documentation](http://megares.meglab.org/amrplusplus/latest/html/) and [Email support](http://megares.meglab.org/amrplusplus/latest/html/contact.html).
 AmrPlusPlus is supported by [Colorado State University](https://www.colostate.edu/).

-## LifePortal
+## Lifeportal

 [<img class="float-left" style="max-width: 300px" src="/src/use/lifeportal-oslo/lifeportal.png" alt="LifePortal" />](/src/use/lifeportal-oslo/index.md)

 [Lifeportal](https://lifeportal.uio.no) is a Galaxy server available to any researcher in Norway (and possibly any other user willing to use the service).
 LifePortal implements about 400 applications.
 It runs Galaxy version 18.09 and jobs are executed on the [Abel cluster](https://www.uio.no/english/services/it/research/hpc/abel/more/) (~650 nodes) using the slurm-drmaa library.
 User support is available [via email](mailto:lifeportal-help@usit.uio.no).

 Every user with their own project in Lifeportal can manage it through the menus built in the Galaxy GUI.
-LifePortal is supported by [University of Oslo](http://www.uio.no/), [Norwegian Bioinformatics Platform](https://bioinfo.no/), [MLS UiO](https://www.uio.no/english/research/interfaculty-research-areas/mls/), and [UninetT Sigma2](https://www.uninett.no/en/sigma)
+Lifeportal is supported by [University of Oslo](http://www.uio.no/), [Norwegian Bioinformatics Platform](https://bioinfo.no/), [MLS UiO](https://www.uio.no/english/research/interfaculty-research-areas/mls/), and [UninetT Sigma2](https://www.uninett.no/en/sigma)